januszgrze/bitcoinrollups/websitecopy/thebasics.md

 ### Do zero-knowledge proofs require a trusted setup

 The first implementations of zero-knowledge proofs required a trusted setup.
 This was one of the main reasons that Bitcoiners were initially cautious about the tech being implemented in Bitcoin.
 But, the zero-knowledge proof space has come a long way and a variety of proving systems do not require trusted setups. zk-STARKs and zk-SNARKs are the two primary types of zero-knowledge proofs used in validity rollups.
 STARKs do not require a trusted setup, and a newer zk-SNARK, called Halo, removed the need for a trusted setup.
-This is really cool, because now we have trustless ways to implement the zero-knowledge proofs that Satoshi was talking about :)
+This is really cool, because now we have trustless ways to implement the zero-knowledge proofs that <u> [Satoshi was talking about](https://bitcointalk.org/index.php?topic=770.msg8637#msg8637) <u> :)

 ### But...
 Shitcoins?